mryab/learning-at-home/README.md

 ## How do I run it?
 1. Clone or download this repo. `cd` to its root directory.
-2. Grab or build a working python enviromnent.
+2. Create a working python enviromnent.
 [Anaconda](https://www.anaconda.com/) works fine.
 3. Install packages from `requirements.txt`
 4. Follow the instructions in the next section